-Niseko is accessible from Sapporo by local trains.
+Niseko is accessible from Sapporo by local train.

 Kiroro - Hokkaido

-Kiroro can be reached from Sapporo by express train to Otaru, a nearby seaside town, then a shuttle bus.
+Kiroro can be reached from Sapporo by taking express train to Otaru, a nearby seaside town, then changing for a shuttle bus.

 Hakuba - Nagano

-Located in Nagano, this former winter olympics event spot is a great location for overseas travellers.
+Located in Nagano, this former Winter Olympics event spot is a great location for overseas travelers.
 Hakuba boasts lots of English speakers, including instructors and child caregivers, making it very family friendly.
 The surrounding village also has great shops and many restaurants.

 Hakuba can be reached by taking the Shinkansen to Nagano, then taking a shuttle bus.